macster110/smru_tests/README.md

 # smru_tests
-This is a set of Java programs which are used in research and prototyping for the Sea Mammal Research Unit
+A set of Java programs which are used in research and prototyping for the Sea Mammal Research Unit.